Common Myths about Diabetes

 People with diabetes can also enjoy sweets or chocolates without developing any serious complications.
 However, they should be eaten as part of a healthy meal plan or combined with exercises.
 The key is to eat them in a small portion and save them for special occasions so that your focus is on your main meals and healthy foods.

 These are some common myths about diabetes.
-It is very important to have a very clear understanding about the disease and its implications, not just for diabetes but for every disease.
-So, you should always share your doubts and concerns with your doctor.
+It is vital to have a clear understanding of the disease and its implications, not just for diabetes but for every ailment.
+So, it would help if you always shared your doubts and concerns with your doctor.

 If you quote information from this page in your work, then the reference for this page is: